Image via flickr by Lennart Tange

 With extreme infestations, you might need professionals with experience and advanced control methods to deal with a spider population.
 If wolf spiders have made an unwelcome visit to your home, tackling the problem with professional methods might be the best choice.
 Contact Bulwark or fill out the home assessment form to get an accurate and thorough diagnosis of the problem.

 After mating, the female lays eggs and wraps them in a sac made from her silk.
 This silk is softer than usual and designed to insulate and protect the eggs.
 She uses this sac to conveniently carry her eggs at all times, securing it with stronger silk to her abdomen.
 Once the spiderlings hatch, they remain on the female’s back for a period.

-Once the spiderlings learn to shoot web, they create strands of silk they use like kites to catch wind or electrical currents.
-Using that silk strand, they can float along with their relatively small and lightweight bodies.
-This is called ballooning, and many spiders use this method of movement before they have matured.
+Once the spiderlings learn to shoot web, they create strands of silk they use like kites to catch the wind or electrical currents.
+Using that silk strand, they can float along with their relatively small and lightweight bodies; this is called ballooning, and many spiders use this method of movement before they have matured.

 Unlike most spiders, which build webs to trap prey, wolf spiders venture out from their nests to find meals.
 They have a very sharp vision; once they spot prey, they will chase it down, leap on it, and turn over on their backs, keeping the prey constricted within their legs.
 They then bite and inject their venom to incapacitate or kill it.

 Like various other spiders, wolf spiders control the populations of other small pests by eating them; this can make them very useful for farmers and even homes.
 Their presence can also discourage other, more dangerous spiders.
 The problems people typically have with these spiders stem from them overpopulating.